LCC offers an Associate Degree in Applied Science (Curriculum Code 0790).

 Ultrasound: Diagnostic Medical Sonography (DMS) is a selective admission program, which means admission is competitive and does have program-specific entrance requirements.
 The deadline to apply each year is April 1st.

-The best information regarding the DMS program is in the Advising guide (Ultrasound is at the bottom); guides are released each year and include detailed information on the program layout, application process, admission requirements, cost, and more.
+The best information regarding the DMS program is in the Advising guide (Ultrasound is at the bottom of the page); guides are released each year and include detailed information on the program layout, application process, admission requirements, cost, and more.
 Prerequisites need to be completed by December 31, to be eligible for the following April 1st selection period.

 With only a limited number of seats available each year, admission into the program is based on a point system.
 Applicants earn points based on course grades, GPA, direct-patient-care work experience, and more.
 The candidates with the highest scores are admitted.
 The complete point system is found in the Advising Guide.